mbernste/mbernste.github.io/_pages/about.md

   - /about.html
 ---

-I'm a graduate student at the University of Wisconsin - Madison studying computer science.
-My research area is in bioinformatics.
-Specifically, I develop computational methods for mining large, publicly available genomics databases.
+I'm a Postdoctoral Fellow at the Morgridge Institute for Research in Madison, Wisconsin.
+I received my Ph.D. from the University of Wisconsin - Madison in computer science and conduct research in the area of biomedical data science.
+My research interests revolve around the development of novel statistical and computational methods for mining large, publicly available genomics databases.